labctl/labctl-frontend/README.md

 Github Actions will test, build and upload the frontend to the [labctl repo](https://github.com/labctl/labctl/tree/main/helpers/frontend/html).

-# Local testing
+## Testing the frontend locally

+When the frontend opens it usually connects to the host and URL on which it was served,- this will not work while testing the frontend on localhost with vite.

-For local testing you could point it towards another running labctl server instance.
-This instance is define in the **localhost** variable in Local Storage.
-You can change this in Web Tools: Application->Local Storage from the default, *tes4:8080*.
+For local testing you should point the fontend toward a running labctl server instance.
+This instance is defined in the **localhost** variable in Local Storage.
+You can change this in Web Tools: Application->Local Storage from the default, `https://tes4:8080/labctl`.

-When the frontend opens on a http://localhost:* URL it will use the **localhost** variable, else it will connect to the host and URL on which it was served.

 1. Clone the repo and install deps: `npm install`
 2. Start the web server with `npm run dev` or `npx vite`
-3. When the frontend runs on http://localhost it will try to connect to a server identified by the value of **localhost** in Local Storage
+3. When the frontend runs on <http://localhost> it will try to connect to a server identified by the value of **localhost** in Local Storage

-# Local unit tests
+## Local unit tests

 `npm test` or `npx vitest` for continuous testing during development

+## Web API endpoints & Websocket messages

+These are documented in the labctl main repo's README file - [labctl/labctl](https://github.com/labctl/labctl)